CodeByTarun/FPLApp/README.md

 ## Getting Started

-To use this application you must install it via Xcode for iPhones or download the apk file provided for Android.
+To use this application you download the apk file provided for Android or it can be ran on an iphone simulator with the second file provided.

 Android APK: https://drive.google.com/file/d/1ucVZa4SBAKHp7roIeF9kVrSx54mAII4o/view?usp=sharing